pmeaney/server020325-debianNpm/docs/ssh-troubleshooting.md

+# SSH Troubleshooting

 If you have issues with ssh, here are some troubleshooting ideas.

+- First rule of ssh-ing from public places:
+  - **Do not trust library wifi networks to allow port 22 access!** - A Little story: I setup a server from a cafe & ssh access worked.
+Then went to a library.
+Ssh access seemed to work initially, then at some point it quit.
+I thought I introduced a bug, and it was tough to debug.
+I noticed that my cicd runner still had ssh access to my DO Server, but not my laptop.
+Strange...
+Eventually I realized tried to trace the ssh port issue to the source and realized it was probably the library's network itself.
+So, I moved to a cafe and suddenly ssh (port 22) worked again.
+(Prior to leaving the library though, I changed my ~/.ssh/config file to use port 443 for github (instead of the default 22)-- and that worked.)
+Problem solved. -
     Prior to starting a new workflow... or returning to an old one after a while away, it's good to get an overview of what is happening between our ssh key on our laptop, vs. services like Github & DigitalOcean, which we access via ssh.

 ## Why we need ssh keys & how they work